charlytron/ZTM/Sect-22-APIs/apis.md

 Application programming interface is a messenger that takes a request and tells the system what to do.
 But what is it, exactly ;)

-skyscanner.com is an aggregator website.
-On it we look for a flight and it searches all the websites, airlines for the best deals.
+_skyscanner.com_ is an aggregator website.
+On it we look for a flight and it searches all the website of airlines for the best deals.

-How is it able to do this.
+How is it able to do thi?
 Skyscanner does not store this information.
 The information is somewhere in the database of each individual airline.

 As an airline you have an interest in having your rates posted on Skyscanner